 Don't use the phrases like 'I believe' or 'I think' , these will lessen your authority on the topic.
 Stand your ground firmly and in the content back up your opinion with carefully thought out points.

-People tend to notice attention-grabbing headlines for one of three reasons.
+People tend to notice attention-grabbing headlines for one of four reasons.

 Urgency; where time sensitivity is built into the headline it can also push people to look.
 But they'll only do that if it's hitting one of the 3 reasons above, and mostly when coupled with number 1.